-Slim has played in bands for over 30 years, and was the original drummer for Ray Condo, and the lead singer and guitarist with the Crazy Rhythm Daddies.
-Other acts he’s backed up on drums are the Howlin’ Hound Dogs, Sophia Wolff and SUN Records legend, Billy Lee Riley.
+Slim has played in bands since 1980, and was the original drummer for Ray Condo, and the lead singer and guitarist with the Crazy Rhythm Daddies.
+Other acts he’s backed up on drums are the Howlin’ Hound Dogs, Sophia Wolff and Billy Lee Riley.

 In 1984 Slim started playing drums for Ray Condo and His Hardrock Goners”.
 The original line up included Ray Condo on acoustic guitar and lead vocals, Slim on drums, Clive Jackson on bass, Edgar Bridwell on violin, Chris Dean on banjo, and Eric Sandmark on lead guitar.
 The band’s style was described as an energetic blend of rockabilly, Chicago-style blues, honky tonk, and Western swing.
-During the time with Ray Condo, they made four albums, which translated into three LPs and three CDs, played in the Hemsby festival in England in 1992, and 1993, toured Europe in 1994 and filmed eight music videos with the band as well.
+During the time with Ray Condo, they made three LPs and three CDs, played in the Hemsby festival in England in 1992, and 1993, toured Europe in 1994, and filmed eight music videos with the band as well.

-During the first five years or so of playing with Crazy Rhythm Daddies, the band would perform double duty shows, opening up for their other band with Ray Condo.
-The Crazy Rhythm Daddies made three cassettes, (Flat Foot Floogie, 1991, Swingcats’ Ball 1992, and One is Never too Old to Swing, 1995) and released two CDs.
-Their debut CD which was self-titled contained seventeen tracks and is a mixture of western swing, swing-era jazz, hillbilly, bluegrass, and rock n’ roll, which some called “rockin’ hillbilly swing.”
+During the first years of playing as Crazy Rhythm Daddies the band would perform double duty shows, opening up for their other band, the Hardrock Goners, with Ray Condo.
+The Crazy Rhythm Daddies made three cassettes, (Flat Foot Floogie, 1991, Swingcats’ Ball 1992, and One is Never too Old to Swing, 1995) and released two CDs: their debut CD, which was self-titled, contained seventeen tracks and is a mixture of western swing, swing-era jazz, hillbilly, bluegrass, and rock n’ roll, which some called “rockin’ hillbilly swing.”
 On their second CD, the Crazy Rhythm Daddies recorded many covers such as, Louis Jordan’s “Five Guys Named Moe” and Slim Gallard’s “Atomic Cocktail”, as well as three originals.
 In 1997, the band was busy, playing three major festivals: Hemsby in England, the International Montreal Jazz Festival, and the Ottawa Jazz Festival.

 In 2002 Slim Sandy played drums for Sophia Wolff and her Cubs, a Montreal based western swing band, featuring renown jive dance teacher Sophia Wolff singing, and with the members of the Howlin’ Hound Dogs in the back up band, along with Craig Morrison on steel guitar and Bill Bland on violin, playing many live shows, including appearances at the Road Agents Rumble and Viva Las Vegas in 2003, and recording on her CD, “Afternoon Fun.”

-Currently Slim is playing with his trio the Hillbilly Boppers.
+Since 2012 Slim has been playing with his band the Hillbilly Boppers.
 Email: email@example.com

 © Slim Sandy